 Gay-Friendly and Gay Hotels in Long Beach

 In this glorious and extremely beachside city, you will not find any major hotel accommodation that isn’t gay-friendly.

-Everybody likes to be surrounded by people with common interests and as such a there a few hotels in Long Beach favored by gay travelers – although to be clear there are no exclusively gay hotels in Long Beach sadly.
+Everybody likes to be surrounded by people with common interests, and as such, there are a few hotels in Long Beach favored by gay travelers – although, to be clear, there are no exclusively gay hotels in Long Beach, sadly.

 Gay-Popular Hotels in Long Beach

-- Courtyard by Marriott Long Beach Downtown ☆☆☆☆ – A modern hotel on the edge of the Downtown – and only a ten-minute walk to the gaybourhood strip – its no wonder so many LGBT travelers check in here.
-Offering contemporary rooms, a living-room style lobby for socializing, outdoor heated pool, gym and on-site parking the Courtyard by Marriott Long Beach also just happens to be one of the best-rated hotels around.
+A modern hotel on the edge of the Downtown – and only a ten-minute walk to the gaybourhood strip – it’s no wonder so many LGBT travelers check in here.
+Offering contemporary rooms, a living-room style lobby for socializing, an outdoor heated pool, a gym and on-site parking, the Courtyard by Marriott Long Beach also just happens to be one of the best-rated hotels around.
 We can easily understand why.

-- The Cove Hotel ☆☆☆ – Pamper yourself at Long Beach’s newest lifestyle boutique hotel with oversized guestroom.
-Setting the tone at check in with complimentary champagne or juice, why not enjoy their large outdoor heated pool with sundeck, firepit & cabanas before heading down to the cozy bar later at night.
-Located 15-minute drive away from the beach and gay scene, something which the price reflects.
+Pamper yourself at Long Beach’s newest lifestyle boutique hotel with an oversized guestroom.
+Setting the tone at check-in with complimentary champagne or juice, why not enjoy their large outdoor heated pool with sundeck, firepit & cabanas before heading down to the cozy bar later at night?
+Located a 15-minute drive away from the beach and gay scene, something which the price reflects.

-Depending on your mood you can find anything here from a relaxed cocktail in an upscale bar to an all-night dance party surrounded by your queer family.
-There is also plenty of cruise/dive bars, sexy go-go boys, fabulous drag, fun events and – well, something to cater for every taste!
+Depending on your mood, you can find anything here, from a relaxed cocktail in an upscale bar to an all-night dance party surrounded by your queer family.
+There are also plenty of cruise/dive bars, sexy go-go boys, fabulous drag, fun events and – well, something to cater to every taste!